What the Game's Been Missing!: Commercial performance

 In the United States, What the Game's Been Missing! debuted at number nine on the Billboard 200, selling 141,000 copies in its first week.
 As of January 3, 2006, the album has been certified Gold by the Recording Industry Association of America (RIAA), for selling 500,000 copies.
-As of October 2015 the album has sold 1,250,000 copies and gained platinum status.

 Track listing

 Credits adapted from the album's liner notes.